DXHeroes/nextjs-rtr/README.md

 ## What is pre-packaged in this template?

-We have bootstrapped this our knowledge of the best practices and the following tech stack:
+We have bootstrapped this with our knowledge of the best practices and the following tech stack:

 - [Next.js](https://github.com/vercel/next.js/)
 - [TypeScript](https://github.com/microsoft/TypeScript)